© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Maison Dieu is a scheduled monument protected by Historic England under reference 1005192.
 View the official record →

-Maison Dieu is a medieval hospital building located in Dover, Kent, originally founded in the 12th century as a hospice for pilgrims and the poor.
+Maison Dieu is a medieval pilgrim hospital located in Dover, Kent, founded in the 12th century to provide shelter and care for pilgrims visiting the shrine of St Thomas at Canterbury and travellers crossing the English Channel.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005192.

 Maison Dieu is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005192.